From BR Bullpen

 A few years after graduating from law school, Golenbock was hired to work in the legal department of Prentice-Hall Publishing where he convinced the head of the trade book division to allow him to write on the Yankees.
 The resulting work, Dynasty: The New York Yankees 1949-64, became a best seller.

 Golenbock went on to write five New York Times best sellers.
 Some of his most well known books are The Bronx Zoo (written with Sparky Lyle), BUMS: An Oral History of the Brooklyn Dodgers, Personal Fouls, American Zoom, and Wild, High and Tight: The Life and Death of Billy Martin.
-He also co-wrote Balls with Graig Nettles, Guidry with Ron Guidry, Bats with Davey Johnson, and Number 1 with Billy Martin.
+He also co-wrote Balls with Graig Nettles, Guidry with Ron Guidry, Bats with Davey Johnson, Number 1 with Billy Martin and They Called Me God with Doug Harvey.

 The Forever Boys documented the Senior Professional Baseball Association, a look at major league baseball from the eyes of retired ballplayers.
 Golenbock spent the 1989-90 season with the St. Petersburg Pelicans for an intimate look at the league.